telerik/teststudio-docs/docs/advanced-topics/build-server/tfs-builds.md

 ```
 ## How to Run Tests in a Build Without Test Metadata Files and Test Lists (.vsmdi Files)

 Normally when you create a new test project, a metadata file is automatically created and added to the project.
-If you don't want to use this metadata file to create test lists there's a good blog post on how to do that here: <a href="http://blogs.msdn.com/buckh/archive/2006/11/04/how-to-run-tests-without-test-metadata-files-and-test-lists-vsmdi-files.aspx" target="_blank">http://blogs.msdn.com/buckh/archive/2006/11/04/how-to-run-tests-without-test-metadata-files-and-test-lists-vsmdi-files.aspx</a>.
+If you don't want to use this metadata file to create test lists there's a good <a href="http://blogs.msdn.com/buckh/archive/2006/11/04/how-to-run-tests-without-test-metadata-files-and-test-lists-vsmdi-files.aspx" target="_blank">blog post on how to do that here</a>.

 [1]: /img/advanced-topics/build-server/tfs-builds/fig1.png